PlanetSKI at Much Anticipated Film Premier – ‘Of A Lifetime’

 Antarctica is an unimaginably wild place.

-An expedition in itself to get there across Drake Passage, the body of water between Cape Horn and Antarctica.
+It was an expedition in itself to get to Antarctica across Drake Passage, the body of water south of Cape Horn.

 It connects the southwestern part of the Atlantic Ocean with the southeastern part of the Pacific Ocean and extends into the Southern Ocean.